Teaching English and Living in China

 “The land of the fiery dragon.
 Exotic cuisine.
 Immersion in eastern culture.
 Serendipity in teacups.
 Cradle of ancient civilization.”

-Although I am not offering a job here, the above phrases could very well be an advertisement posted by a job recruiter on one of the many ESL job boards that abound on the Internet.
-Over the past few years, China has continued to expand as a teaching destination.
+Although I am not offering a job here, the above phrases could very well be an advertisement posted by a job recruiter on one of the many ESL job boards that abound on the Web.
+Over the years, China has continued to expand as a teaching destination.

 After having spent close to 18 months in China teaching English in remote areas nowhere as exotic as they were proclaimed to be, I spent the better half of the Spring Festival vacation trying to understand the complex, fractured, and chaotic world of the laowai (foreigner) in China.

 Demand for English teachers in China has never been matched by supply.
 The Chinese prefer “native speakers” from a select few countries, namely the U.S., U.K., South Africa, Canada, Australia and New Zealand.
 Discriminatory as this may be, it also means that the Chinese are leaving out a sizeable chunk of capable English-speakers who were unfortunate enough not be born in the above countries.
 Perhaps few who venture into China come here with the serious intention of teaching, though that is changing due to global economic circumstances.
-I certainly didn’t.
+I certainly did not come to China to seek a career as a teacher.
 I came to China with the same hope of leading a “different life,” as did many of the other foreign teachers I know.